jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 through intermediate proxies.
 He attempts to close this gap by merging programming with the results of programming [@humanize pp.8-9].
-If we bring together the medium and the message by viewing the result of code while we write it, we can build as a series of small, iterative, correct steps and programming can be more explorative and expressive.
-Running the tests subtly, automatically hundreds of times per day isn't merely convenient, this build process actually improved the quality of the project's programming.
+If we bring together the medium and the message by viewing the result of code while we write it, we can build in a series of small, iterative, correct steps and programming can be more explorative and expressive.
+Running the tests subtly, automatically hundreds of times per day isn't merely convenient, this build noticeably improved the quality of the project's programming.

 Integration tests are not run on save.
 They intentionally simulate a